Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Fire Elemental.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/desert
 - monster/size/large
 - monster/type/elemental
-statblock: inline
+aliases: ["Fire Elemental"]
 ---
 # Fire Elemental
 *Source: Monster Manual p.
-125, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Infernal Machine Rebuild, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Candlekeep Mysteries, The Wild Beyond the Witchlight*
+125. Available in the SRD and the Basic Rules.*

 A faint humanoid shape threads through the core of this wild, moving flame.
 A fire elemental is a force of capricious devastation.
 Wherever it moves, it sets its surroundings ablaze, turning the world to ash, smoke, and cinders.
 Water can halt its destructive progress, causing the fire elemental to shrink back, hissing and smoking in pain and rage.